A Life for Education

 A Celebration of Leah Manning

-She is best known for her involvement in the Spanish Civil War of 1936-1939.
-Against the official stance of the British government, Manning became Secretary of the Spanish Medical Aid Committee, and visited Spain many times during the war.
+Manning is best known for her involvement in the Spanish Civil War of 1936-1939.
+While the British government maintained an official stance of non-intervention, Manning became Secretary of the Spanish Medical Aid Committee, and visited Spain many times.
 She witnessed the bombing of Guernica, brutally depicted by Pablo Picasso.
 In a 1937 telegram to Labour Party Leader and future Prime Minister Clement Atlee, Manning describes the situation in Bilbao, fearing a ‘repetition of Guernica… which risks the lives of thousands of women and children’.
-While the British government practised a policy of non-intervention, Manning almost single-handedly organised the evacuation of 3,840 children from Bilbao to Britain on the steamship SS Habana.
+Manning almost single-handedly organised the evacuation of 3,886 children from Bilbao to Britain on the steamship SS Habana.